jeroensmink98/Docker-Notebook-Template/README.md

 # Docker Notebook Template
+A starter template to launch Jupyter Notebook inside on a docker container for easy development of notebook scripts without the need to install python or any external modules.
+You can also create multiple variants with each their own set of packages and version of modules.

 ## Setup
 Configure the ``docker-compose.yml`` file to your needs.
 Add packages in the ``requirements.txt`` file and run ``docker-compose up`` to build and run the container.